Surviving the Crash after your Crush

 pull himself back from the brink of disaster.
 These destructive

-cycles encompass dangerous emotional or sexual liaisons, risky business
+cycles may encompass dangerous emotional or sexual liaisons, high

-ventures, neglect of personal finances and/or health, etc.
+risk business ventures, neglect of personal finances and/or health,

 neglect/abuse left him with severe entitlement issues, so he feels